coq/coq/dev/doc/build-system.dune.md

 first line of the `dune-project` file for the minimum required version.

+If you set `COQ_USE_DUNE=1`, then you won't need to explicitly add `-f Makefile.dune` in any of the commands below.
+However, you will then need an explicit `-f Makefile.make` if you want to use one of the legacy targets.

 It is strongly recommended that you use the helper targets available in `Makefile.dune`, `make -f Makefile.dune` will display help.
 Note that dune will call configure for you if needed, so no need to call